 Clovis Community College employees are covered by the provisions of the New Mexico Educational Retirement Act.
-Participation in the New Mexico Educational Retirement system (NMERA) is mandatory for all employees who have contributed to the NMERA in the past, excluding temporary employees who work less than a 25% full-time equivalency.
-Selected positions (directors and above) as determined by NMERA are given a choice of participating in the NMERA or to choose one of the alternative carriers: TIAA-CREF or VALIC.
+Participation in the New Mexico Educational Retirement system (NMERA) is mandatory for all support employees who have contributed to the NMERA in the past, excluding temporary employees who work less than a 25% full-time equivalency.
 Retirees returning to work will be required to participate depending on their retiree status with NMERA.

-The New Mexico Educational Retirement Board limits the payment of accrued vacation for retirement benefits to a maximum of 240 hours.
+The New Mexico Educational Board limits the payment of accrued vacation for retirement benefits to a maximum of 240 hours.
 Employee contributions are refunded without interest on deposits prior to July 1, 1971, and with interest on deposits after July 1, 1971, to those who leave employment covered under the New Mexico Educational Retirement Act.
 Refunds are not automatic.
 Forms for a refund of employee contributions are available in the Human Resource Services Office.
 Employee contributions to the NMERA are deferred from income tax.
 When the employee contributions are refunded they will be subject to taxation in the year refunded.
 Requests for refunds will be forwarded to the New Mexico Educational Retirement Board.